jamesderlin/dart_resource_importer/README.md

 usually don't want large textual representations of binary files in your source tree, wasting cycles from the Dart compiler and analyzer and possibly wasting space in your source control system.
-(You often shouldn't be committing generated files to source control anyway.)
+(You often shouldn't be committing generated files to source control, though.)

-This is primarily intended for non-Flutter Dart projects where bundling additional files is inconvenient (e.g. console programs distributed as standalone executables, tests for Dart for the Web).
+This is primarily intended for non-Flutter Dart projects where bundling additional files can be inconvenient (e.g. console programs distributed as standalone executables, tests for Dart for the Web).

 ## How?